 Expatriates can only be employed under a fixedterm employment agreement, subject to their work permit.
-Expatriates cannot be employed for multiple positions in the same company, and are prohibited from holding positions that involve responsibility for employment matters.
-The holding of multiple positions is permissible at different companies, provided the positions are at board of director or commissioner levels.
+Expatriates cannot be employed for multiple positions in the same company and are prohibited from holding positions that involve responsibility for employment matters.

-Contributed by: Indra Setiawan and Ridzky Firmansyah Amin, ABNR Counsellors at Law
+Contributed by: Indra Setiawan, Ridzky Firmansyah Amin, Marintan Panjaitan and Tifanny Natalia, ABNR Counsellors at Law